SolidKnight/deploy-autodeskapps/README.md

 * [7-zip](https://www.7-zip.org/download.html) installed.
 This is required to unpack the Autodesk installers.
 * PowerShell Module [IntuneWin32Apps](https://github.com/MSEndpointMgr/IntuneWin32App) is installed.
 This is required to package and upload apps to Intune.
 * An app registered in Microsoft Entra Id/Azure AD for the purpose of authentication.
 See [known issues](#d1ddf0e4-d672-4dae-b554-9d5bdfd93547).
-* Intune Content Prep Tool.
-This is required to package and upload apps to Intune.
+* [Intune Content Prep Tool](https://github.com/microsoft/Microsoft-Win32-Content-Prep-Tool) is required to package and upload apps to Intune.
 * [Custom Deployments](https://www.autodesk.com/in/support/download-install/admins/account-deploy/deploy-from-autodesk-account) of type **Deploy** with **Deployment Image Path** set to a fixed local path.
 E.g. C:\Autodesk\AutoCAD-2024\

 > [!TIP]